Measuring Transport Difficulty of Data Dissemination in Large-Scale Online Social Networks: An Interest-Driven Case: Conclusion and Future Work

+$\rhd$ In our work, although we have assumed that users are static, it is also applicable to the mobile scenario where each mobile user moves within a bounded distance from exact one home point.
+Actually, in our numerical evaluation, we have made the most visited point of each mobile user as his static location.
+However, mobile users in real-life scenario are usually constrained by more than one home point rather than exact one home point.
+Therefore, it is necessary to further take into account a more realistic model for users distribution in the physical deployment layer, such as Multi-center Gaussian Model (MGM) in \cite{mgm2012}.

+$\rhd$ We have provided only the explicit result for the model with homogeneous geographical distribution of users.
+This cannot still highlight sufficiently the characteristics of real-life OSNs or the advantages of the population-distance-based model.

-Much work still remains.
-Under the profile \& social-based information dissemination pattern, a subsequent traffic session from a source is usually triggered by the previous session from another source.
-However, we have focused exclusively on the data arrival model where the correlations of data generating processes at sources have been ignored.
-Besides this, even for our proposed model, we only provide the explicit result for the model with homogeneous geographical distribution of users.
-This cannot still highlight sufficiently the characteristics of real-life OSNs or the advantages of the proposed population-distance-based formation model.
-Importantly, we notice that this work should be regarded as the first step for investigating the transport complexity under the population-distance-based model.
-It would be a significant future work to clarify the relationships between the transport complexity and general physical deployment models.
+$\rhd$ Under the profile \& social-based information dissemination pattern, a subsequent traffic session initiated from a source is often triggered by the previous session from another source.
+However, we have focused exclusively on the data arrival model without considering the correlations of data generating processes.

+$\rhd$ When applying the metric \emph{transport complexity} to wireless broadcast, the definition will overestimate the transport difficulty for data dissemination in OSNs.
+To be specific, in some scenarios, data targeted to multiple destinations can be transmitted by a simple wireless broadcast, while our metric overly accumulate the transport distance of such a dissemination.
+Even so, our results are still reasonable based on the explanation as follows: For a data dissemination, the distance of the last hop is relatively infinitesimal to the aggregate distance of this dissemination.
+What's more, for the feature of scaling laws issue, we only care about the order of transport load imposed on the carrier communication networks of OSNs.
+Anyway, it is a significant work to seek for a more accurate and practical metric to measure the transport difficulty of data dissemination in OSNs.

-\subsection{Some Useful Lemmas}
+\section{Some Useful Lemmas}

 We provide some useful lemmas as follows: \begin{lem}[Minimal Spanning Tree \cite{steele1988growth}] Let $X_i$, $1\leq i <\infty$, denote independent random variables with values in $\mathbb{R}^d$, $d\geq 2$, and let $M_n$ denote the cost of a minimal spanning tree of a complete graph with vertex set $\{X_i\}_{i=1}^n$, where the cost of an edge $(X_i, X_j)$ is given by $\Psi((|X_i-X_j|))$.
 Here, $|X_i-X_j|$ denotes the Euclidean distance between $X_i$ and $X_j$ and $\Psi$ is a monotone function.
 For bounded random variables and $0<\sigma<d$, it holds that as $n\to \infty$, with probability $1$, one has